Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Hybrid Algebraic Circuit Verification

 \begin{example} Suppose we want to rewrite the specification $ \spec = -5x + 4b + 3a $ using the linear polynomial $ f = 3x + b - a $ over the three prime moduli $ \mathcal{M} = (7, 11, 13). $ We first represent $\spec$ componentwise as $ \spec = (2,6,8)x + (4,4,4)b + (3,3,3)a, $ since $ -5 \equiv (2,6,8) \bmod{\mathcal{M}}. $ Say $x$ is the leading monomial of $\spec$ and $f$.
 Then we first normalize~$f$ by inverting its $x$-coefficient modulo each prime.
 Multiplying $f$ componentwise by $(5,4,9)$ yields $f' = (1,1,1)x +(5,4,9) b + (2,7,4)a $.
 Finally, we compute the following difference to cancel the $x$-term from $\spec$:

 \end{example}

 If the result of such a linear rewriting step is zero, the circuit satisfies the specification and the procedure terminates.
 Otherwise, we consider the leading monomial of the simplified specification and start the next iteration of the linear rewriting loop.
 If we fail to retrieve a linear relation whose leading monomial matches that of the specification, we increase the depth of the subcircuit to be extracted.
 To prevent the subcircuit from growing excessively, we switch to nonlinear rewriting if no suitable linear relation is found after increasing the subcircuit depth a fixed number of times.
-In \talismantwo, we set this threshold to three.
+In \talismantwo, we set this threshold to three, as determined empirically.

-\textbf{Parallellization.}\; A key property of our multimodular framework is that computations for different prime moduli are independent.
+\textbf{Parallelization.}\; A key property of our multimodular framework is that computations for different prime moduli are independent.
 Although this would allow the entire workflow in Figure~\ref{fig:flowchart} to be executed in parallel, such a coarse-grained strategy would duplicate substantial work, since several phases (e.g., preprocessing, subcircuit extraction, and sampling) are identical across primes.
 Hence, we apply a more fine-grained parallelization scheme.
 Circuit encoding, preprocessing, and subcircuit extraction are done in serial and shared across primes, while the guess, prove, and repair steps are parallelized across moduli, with each thread handling one prime.
 Sampling is parallelized as well, but independently of the primes.
 Here we use multiple threads to generate samples for the same subcircuit and aggregate them for guessing.
 Linear and nonlinear rewriting are executed serially, as further parallelization did not yield any speedups.